International tourists won’t be returning to Australia until 2022

 Hospitalisations peaked in Australia’s most populous state in mid-September.

-New South Wales leads the other states in vaccination rates and Sydney’s airport is expected to be the first to reopen to vaccinated travelers.
+New South Wales leads the other states in vaccination rates and Sydney’s airport is expected to be the first to reopen to vaccinated travellers.